slidevjs/slidev/docs/guide/exporting.md

 $ slidev export-notes
 ```

-This command also accept multiple entries like for the [export command](#multiple-entries)
+This command also accepts multiple entries like for the [export command](#multiple-entries)

 ## Single-Page Application (SPA)